ValyrianTech/ComfyUI_with_Flux/README.md

 If you want to use a different workflow, keep in mind you must use the API format of the workflow, you can get this by clicking the 'Save (API Format)' button in the ComfyUI.

-## Note
-Patience is a virtue!
-This template includes all the files needed to run ComfyUI with Flux.1-dev, so it is a big file.
-The deployment process should take about 10 minutes to complete.

-Happy creating!

 ## JupyterLab
 You can use JupyterLab to upload files to your pod, like custom LoRa models or other files.